samhuk/ts-pg-orm/README.md

 await userGroupDbStore.provision()
 ```

-Use types and stores throughout your application, all fully type-enforced!:
+Use types and stores throughout your application, all fully type-enforced:

 ```typescript
 // Perform CRUD operations on entities